lens-protocol/LIPs/lens-metadata-standards/publication/article/1.0.0/README.md

 ## JSON example

-Will use all the fields but remember a lot are optional you can use the json schema to see this.
+Will use all the fields but remember a lot are optional you can use the JSON schema to see this.

 ```json
 {